top of page

-By 1999 professional digital sensors had been shoehorned into film SLR bodies for nearly a decade.
-Nikon broke this mould with the D1 - the first purpose-built DSLR.
+By 1999 professional digital sensors had been squeezed inside modified film SLR bodies for nearly a decade.
+Nikon broke this mould, the D1 was the first purpose-built DSLR.
 This pioneering model brought down the size and price for professionals, while enhancing user experience.
-This new segment became largely responsible for ending Kodak's reign in the professional camera market.
+This new segment became largely responsible for ending Kodak's reign in the professional digital camera market.

 Nikon D1 + 50mm f/1.8 AF-D lens (early version)